ChimeHQ/TextFormation/README.md

 ## Concept

 TextFormation's core model is a `Filter`.
 Filters are typically set up once for a given language.
 From there, changes in the form of a `TextMutation` are fed in.
 The filter examines a `TextMutation` **before** it has been applied.
-Filters can be stateful, but if they return `MutationOutput`, it means it has processed the mutation and no futher action should be taken.
+Filters can be stateful, but if they return `MutationOutput`, it means it has processed the mutation and no further action should be taken.

 TextFormation is fully text system-agnostic and it models the text system using an abstraction based on types from [Rearrange](https://github.com/ChimeHQ/Rearrange).
+This requires that you provide a `TextSystemInterface` implementation.
+This type is responsible for supporting the querying and mutation capabilities filters need, along with an abstraction for how text positions and ranges are represented.

 ## Filters

-Using TextFormation requires that you provide a `TextSystemInterface` implementation.
-This type is responsible for supporting the querying and mutation capabilties filters need, along with an abstraction for how text positions and ranges are represented.

 Careful filter ordering can produce some pretty powerful behaviors.
 Here's an example of a chain that produces typing completions that roughly matches what Xcode does for open/close curly braces: